nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </div>

 #### 2.5.2.
 Navigate to home
-An overview of the modules and persons in Plannit is provided on the home page.
+Suppose you want to have an overview of all modules and contacts in Plannit, you can do so using the `home` command.

 You may navigate to the home page using the `home` command.